Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_caroline.md

 - **One thing I learned:**
 It seems like the UDS dataset and decomp toolkit could be useful for me as well!
 I am not sure if I will have enough time to try them out in my project though...

+> Thanks Man Ho!
+Your code suggestion was helpful and appreciated, and I was able to successfully access the code tier.
+It's annoying that some of the utterances don't have the code tier, though, since that's what I am interested in!

 ### Kinan's Notes:
 - **One thing I liked:**
   First off the hand waving thing on the README.md is soooo cute how did you do that.
 But actually speaking I really like the Data, Analysis, and Presentation part of your project in the Project Plan, it is very easy to follow and helps me follow whats going on with the other files.
 Your README.md directory is also very helpful in understanding what is where and what is what.